Abbey Wood, Greenwich/Bexley

 In the 1950s land sales by the shrinking Woolwich Arsenal allowed the council to build the Abbey Wood estate on land west of Harrow Manor Way.
 For a while the estate was a boom town, with industry and more housing piling in.

-In August 2102 Development Securities PLC announced plans for an £85 million project called the Cross Quarter scheme, which will transform a 10-acre derelict industrial site adjacent to Harrow Manor Way and Felixstowe Road.
+In August 2102 Development Securities PLC announced plans for an £85 million project called the Cross Quarter scheme, transforming a 10-acre derelict industrial site adjacent to Harrow Manor Way and Felixstowe Road.
+Among other elements the scheme has resulted in the construction of a Sainsbury’s supermarket with flats above.

-In 2013 the London Borough of Bexley secured monies from the Heritage Lottery Fund that will be used to make Lesnes Abbey Woods more accessible and appealing to residents and visitors.
+In 2013 the London Borough of Bexley secured monies from the Heritage Lottery Fund that has been used to make Lesnes Abbey Woods more accessible and appealing to residents and visitors.

 Postal district: SE2